Bigcointalk-org/btc-pki-bruteforce/README.md

 "Bitcoin uses public key cryptography to create a key pair that controls access to bitcoin.
 The key pair consists of a private key and—derived from it—a unique public key.
 The public key is used to receive funds, and the private key is used to sign transactions and spend funds."

 ## Features
- - VERY FAST because it don't communicate with the network
+ - VERY FAST because it doesn't communicate with the network
  - A current (Dec.
 2022) list of funded wallets (~1.5GB)
  - Multiple instances (per core)
  - Debug mode for testing